Capital Blvd. North Corridor Study

 A consultant team was selected for the study in March 2018.
 In July 2018, City staff requested City Council approval to finalize the contract.
-The contract was finalized in August 2018, and staff are working with the consultants on the next steps in the study process.
+The contract was finalized in August 2018, and staff is working with the consultants on the next steps in the study process.

 For questions, more information, or to provide your comments via email or phone, please contact John Anagnost.